wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     return m_prime
 ```

+# Finding Collisions

 Now we know how to derive `M'` from `M`.
 The next step is to generate `M` values
 in a loop, checking for each one to see whether `M` and `M'` collide.
 We can
-encapsulate this logic in a generator function like so:
+encapsulate this search in a generator function like so:

 ```python
 def find_collisions():